SakshamBajaj/fc-take-home/README.md

 The initial quiz is provided via a data migration.
 You can see the quiz via the admin panel or the sqlite database.

+## Unimplemented functionality

+I implemented the web app allowing the admin to create a "quiz", including a sample quiz with some questions.
+I was unable to implement the second portion that would mimic a user taking the quiz in time.
+There is essentially some broken code and logic for that using the `QuizResponse` and `QuestionResponse` models, the corresponding forms and the `create_response` view.